Your basket is currently empty!

 - Volunteering: I’ve made some lovely friends through volunteering.
 If you have a specific role in mind, reach out directly to the organisation.
 Or you can see advertised roles over at UniCrew and VolunteerSouth.

-- Be the person who brings people together: those with the most friends in Dunedin are often the ones that make social opportunities by organising potlucks and get-togethers.
-If there are not many social events happening, create one!
+- Be the person who brings people together: I’ve noticed that those with the most friends in Dunedin are often the ones that organise potlucks and get-togethers.
+If there are no events, create your own!

 9. Make the most of University Resources